Apply To Volunteer

 Private or shared accommodation (dependent on volunteer numbers).

-Rooms are enclosed and the bathroom has a cold water shower and flushing toilets.
+Rooms are enclosed and the separate bathroom has a cold water shower and flushing toilets.

 Linens, pillow, towel and mosquito net.